rachpach18-ui/SQuaSH-Clues/clues/Herring.md

 layout: clue
 ---

 Eagle eyes!

-However here is not the answer to your clue.
+However the answer to your clue is not here.

 Happy Hunting!